mui/material-ui/docs/src/pages/components/accordion/accordion.md

 <p class="description">Accordions contain creation flows and allow lightweight editing of an element.</p>

-[An accordion](https://material.io/archive/guidelines/components/expansion-panels.html) is a lightweight container that may either stand alone or be connected to a larger surface, such as a card.
+[An accordion](https://material.io/archive/guidelines/components/expansion-panels.html) is a lightweight container that may either standalone or be connected to a larger surface, such as a card.

 > **Note:** Accordions are no longer documented in the [Material Design guidelines](https://material.io/), but Material-UI will continue to support them.
 It was formerly known as the "expansion panel".